 Memorial by Bryan Washington

-A SUNDAY TIMES BOOK OF THE YEAR 'This feels like a vision for the 21st-century novel...
-It made me happy' Ocean Vuong, author of On Earth We're Briefly Gorgeous
+The debut novel from the winner of the Dylan Thomas Prize 2020: 'This feels like a new vision for the 21st century novel...
+It made me happy' Ocean Vuong, author of on Earth We're Briefly Gorgeous

 Benson and Mike are two young guys who have been together for a few years - good years - but now they're not sure why they're still a couple.
 There's the sex, sure, and the meals Mike cooks for Benson, and, well, they love each other.